dalgard/meteor-viewmodel/README.md

 ViewModel.registerHelper(name);  // name is optional
 ```

-The advantage of registering `{{bind}}` globally is that you may use it inside any template without first declaring a viewmodel.
+The advantage of registering `{{bind}}` globally is that you may use it in any template without first declaring a viewmodel on it.

-The helper then automatically creates a new viewmodel instance (if none existed) on the template and registers the bound key as a Blaze helper.
-This helper can be used anywhere in the template, but using it before the actual call to `{{bind}}` should be considered an experimental feature until further notice.
+The helper then automatically creates a new viewmodel instance (if none existed) and registers any bound properties as Blaze helpers.
+These helpers can be used anywhere in the template [using it before the actual call to `{{bind}}` should be considered an experimental feature until further notice].

 The basic syntax of the bind helper looks like this: